zdravkov/kendo-docs/api/javascript/ui/editor.md

 ### paste

-Pastes HTML into the editable area.
+Inserts HTML into the editable area.
 Cleans up MS Word formatting.

 #### Parameters

 ##### html `String`

-The HTML to be pasted.
+The HTML to be inserted.

+##### options `Object`

+Options that configure how the content is processed when pasting.

+##### options.split `Boolean` *(default: true)*

+Specifies whether the surrounding formatting should be split prior to inserting the HTML.
+If set to `false`, the inserted snippet will inherit styles from the surrounding content.

 #### Example